Prepare for the future you want with financial planning solutions that help you reach your goals. and get some help with financial planning today!

 It’s important to know whether the costs and monthly premiums are fixed at a specific rate or if they are variable.
 Variable costs may cost less per month to start but can increase over time.

 Fixed costs make it easier to stick to your financial goals and budgets, as well as ensure that you won’t face exorbitant premiums in the future.

 The waiting period is the time between the day you become disabled, and the day that you are eligible to start collecting benefits.

 The longer the waiting period, the lower your premiums will be, but the longer it will take to start collecting monthly benefits.

-Another thing to be aware of is how your disability benefit or paycheck from the insurance company is taxed.
+Another thing to be aware of is how your paycheck from the insurance company or disability benefit is taxed.